 As a mournful coda, just after this photo was snapped, I placed them in their Plano storage box.
 The top could just close, but when I snapped the latches on the lid, it pressed down sufficiently to put a dent in each of those plastic helmets [sigh].
 So, I’m looking for suitable little bubbles in packing material to replace them.
 If not one thing, it’s another.

 Next up, three Reaper Bones gorillas.
 Two are standard issue, if immense in 28mm.
 The third, their presumed leader, armed and armored.
 I studied pictures, and gorillas really are mostly black, which turns out to be pretty hard (for me ) to paint.
-Then, my trust Chick Lewis Magic Wash had gotten imbalanced and extra-Futury, so they got a serious gloss coat that matte spray Could Not Tame.
+Then, my trusty Chick Lewis Magic Wash had gotten imbalanced and extra-Futury, so they got a serious gloss coat that matte spray Could Not Tame.
 [I used to be able to Google and find the original web page with Chick Lewis’s recipe.
-I don’t find it now … ] Somewhere in my containers of unpainted Bones is Ape X, who shall make the fourth for bridge.
+I don’t find it now … But now I can!
+(12/22/2023)] Somewhere in my containers of unpainted Bones is Ape X, who shall make the fourth for bridge.

 And finally … owlbears.